 Paper 3: New Testament Studies

 Context and interpretation of John’s Gospel.
 Texts and interpretation of the person of Jesus, purpose and authorship of the Gospel and historical challenges to faith posed by history and science.

-This A-Level is assessed by three 2 hour examinations at the end of Year 13.
+Three 2 hour exams at the end of Year 13.

 Progression into Higher Education/Vocational Destinations